 1. Finger Spread-Aparts with Rubber Band

-Wrap a rubber band around each of your fingers.
-Pushing against the resistance from the band, spread fingers as far apart as possible.
-Hold for one second, then release.
-Continue 10 times, then switch the rubber band to your other hand and repeat.
+Another name for this exercise is the finger spring.2 Wrap a rubber band around the outside of your fingers and thumb.2 Pushing against the resistance from the band, spread fingers as far apart as possible.
+Hold for one second, then release.2 Continue 10 times, then switch the rubber band to your other hand and repeat.

 2. Dumbbell Windshield Wipers

 Place your forearm on a flat surface like a table or chair.
 Hold one end of a lightweight dumbbell (two to five pounds) in your hand.
 Rotating your wrist from right to left, lift and lower the dumbbell in a windshield wiper motion.
-Continue for 10 to 12 repetitions.
+This motion contains ulnar and radial deviations, and strengthens the muscles and tendons on either side of your wrist and hand.2 Continue for 10 repetitions.
 Switch the dumbbell to your other hand and repeat on the other side.

-Adding these exercises to your regimen should help minimize your discomfort and help decrease your arthritis pain.
+Adding these exercises to your regimen should help minimize your discomfort in your wrists and help decrease your arthritis pain.
+While you’re strengthening your muscles, you can manage everyday arthritis pains with topical Voltaren Arthritis Pain Relief Gel.